ZeusWPI/zeus.ugent.be/content/blog/17-18/cscbe.md

 ## Write-up

 The zip file contains the code ran on the server and the client.
 The client and server share a secret password and a secret key.
-The flow to request the flag is key is as follow:
+The flow to request the flag is as follow:

 * Client sends the randomly generated client nonce to the server
 * Server replies with a randomly generated server nonce.